Negros Occidental's 4th congressional district

 Negros Occidental's 4th congressional district is one of the six congressional districts of the Philippines in the province of Negros Occidental.
 It has been represented in the House of Representatives since 1987.
 The district consists of the area in north-central Negros Occidental immediately to the south of the capital city of Bacolod.
 It contains the cities of Bago and La Carlota, and the municipalities of Pontevedra, Pulupandan, San Enrique and Valladolid.
-It is currently represented in the 18th Congress by Jeffrey P. Ferrer of the National Unity Party (NUP).
+It is currently represented in the 20th Congress by Jeffrey P. Ferrer of the National Unity Party (NUP) and United Negros Alliance (UNEGA).